biosails/pheniqs/docs/2.0/novaseq.md

 The `pheniqs-illumina-recipe.py` script can help you execute bcl2fastq to perform basecalling without barcode decoding.

 ```
-pheniqs-illumina-recipe.py basecall --fastq-compression-level 3 181014_A00534_0024_AH7LT2DSXX | zsh
+pheniqs-illumina-recipe.py basecall --fastq-compression-level 3 181014_A00534_0024_AH7LT2DSXX
 ```

-will write a suitable sample sheet to the current folder and emit something like this, which will be redirected to the shell for execution.
+will write a `H7LT2DSXX_basecall.sh` and `basecall_samplesheet.csv` to the current folder.

 >```shell
     bcl2fastq \
---runfolder-dir 181014_A00534_0024_AH7LT2DSXX \
+    --runfolder-dir \
+    illumina/181014_A00534_0024_AH7LT2DSXX \
     --sample-sheet basecall_samplesheet.csv \
---fastq-compression-level 3\
     --create-fastq-for-index-reads \
     --adapter-stringency 0 \
     --minimum-trimmed-read-length 0 \
---mask-short-adapter-reads 0
+    --mask-short-adapter-reads 0 \
+    --fastq-compression-level 3
 ```
->**base calling with bcl2fastq** We must provide bcl2fastq an alternative sample sheet or it will default to using the one in the run folder.
-A simple sample sheet that does not perform any barcode decoding [is provided]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/illumina/no_barcode_samplesheet.csv) with this example.
+>**example bcl2fastq basecall shell script** We must provide bcl2fastq an alternative sample sheet or it will default to using the one in the run folder.
+A simple sample sheet that does not perform any barcode decoding [is provided]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/basecall_samplesheet.csv) with this example.
 You may also choose the gzip compression level.
 For temporary files it is better to choose low values since IO will be faster and file size only marginally larger.
 {: .example}

 ## Core configuration

-[core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/core.json) is a core configuration file that summarizes metadata extracted from [RunInfo.xml]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/illumina/181014_A00534_0024_AH7LT2DSXX/RunInfo.xml) and [SampleSheet.csv]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/illumina/181014_A00534_0024_AH7LT2DSXX/SampleSheet.csv).
+[core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json) is a core configuration file that summarizes metadata extracted from [RunInfo.xml]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/illumina/181014_A00534_0024_AH7LT2DSXX/RunInfo.xml) and [SampleSheet.csv]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/illumina/181014_A00534_0024_AH7LT2DSXX/SampleSheet.csv).
 It is imported by most other configuration files in this tutorial.
 To generate one use the `core` subcommand of `pheniqs-illumina-api.py`

 ```
-pheniqs-illumina-api.py core illumina/181014_A00534_0024_AH7LT2DSXX > core.json
+pheniqs-illumina-api.py core illumina/181014_A00534_0024_AH7LT2DSXX
 ```

 ## Input Read Layout